ConfigMgr VPN Boundary Setup Process Explained | SCCM

 • Select Create New Boundary

-• Select Type of the boundary as VPN
+• Select the type of boundary as VPN

 Configure VPN Boundary

-There are three options given to you while creating a VPN boundary.
-It’s important to understand each option in the SCCM VPN configuration.
-Let’s deep dive into it!
+When creating a VPN boundary, you are given three options.
+Understanding each option in the SCCM VPN configuration is essential.
+Let’s dive into it!

 Auto Detect VPN

-• Auto Detect VPN – This is the default option in the VPN boundary configuration.
-I don’t think many SCCM admins would be able to use this option.
+Auto Detect VPN is the default option in the VPN boundary configuration.
+I don’t think many SCCM admins would use it.

 Connection Name for VPN Boundaries

 Now, let’s understand where you can get the VPN boundary configuration details called connection Name.
-You can log in to a Windows 10 device that is connected to a VPN network.
-Once logged in try to run the command line “IPCONFIG“.
+You can log in to a Windows 10 device connected to a VPN network and, once logged in, try to run the command line “IPCONFIG“.

 • Connection Name – You can use the connection name option in the boundary settings to specify the name of the VPN connection on the Windows 10 device.

-• You can run the ipconfig command on the Windows 10 device to identify whether you can use this boundary configuration setting called Connection Name or not.
+• You can run the ipconfig command on the Windows 10 device to determine whether you can use this boundary configuration setting called Connection Name.

 • Connection Name = VPN Connection